mrdbourke/cs329s-ml-deployment-tutorial/README.md

 # CS329s Machine Learning Model Deployment Tutorial

-Warning: following the steps of what's in here may cost you money (Google Cloud is a paid service), be sure to follow accordingly.
+**Warning:** Following the steps of what's in here may cost you money (Google Cloud is a paid service), be sure to follow accordingly.

-Thank you to: [Mark Douthwaite](https://mark.douthwaite.io/), Lj Miranda Huyen  https://mark.douthwaite.io/
-TODO: thank you's (people who have helped create this)
+**Thank you to:** [Mark Douthwaite's incredible ML + software engineering blog](https://mark.douthwaite.io/), [Lj Miranda Huyen's amazing post on software engineering tools for data scientists](https://ljvmiranda921.github.io/notebook/2020/11/15/data-science-swe/), [Chip Huyen](https://huyenchip.com/) and Ashik Shafi's gracious feedback on the raw materials of this tutorial.

 ## What is in here?